vladikcomper/MegaPCM/docs/API.md

 ### `MPCM_setPitch`

-***Since Mega PCM 2.1***
+_(Added in Mega PCM 2.1)_

 Updates pitch of currently playing sample.
-Mega PCM pull this setting once per frame.
+Mega PCM pulls this setting once per frame.
 This is usually used for pitch effects (e.g. slowdown) and to pull it off properly, you should be aware of which sample is playing and its original (base) pitch value (see example below).

 > [!WARNING]
 >